Q. Does everyone get a secondary?

 Q. I completed my bachelor’s degree in another country.
 Will you accept those courses?

-A. You will receive a link via email to our secondary application within 2 business days of our receipt of your AMCAS submission.
-You are only able to access our secondary application if you have been invited to do so.
+A. All applicants will receive a link via email to our secondary application within 2 business days of our receipt of your AMCAS submission.
+If you have not received your secondary application within two days of transmitting your AMCAS application to us, please contact the Office of Admissions by email.

 Q. If I have questions about the Pritzker application, who should I contact?